open-source-tabletop/cadence-wargame-system/collections/_halo-firefight/human-forces.md

 An ODST unit consists of 2-3 ODSTs

-An ODST is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and Melee Strike (6).
+An ODST is equipped with an M7 SMG, M9 Grenades, and Melee Strike (6).

-An ODST may replace its MA5 Assault Rifle with any of the following:
+An ODST may replace its M7 SMG with any of the following:

 - M6 Pistol
 - M90 Shotgun
 - BR55 Service Rifle
-- M7 SMG
+- MA5 Assault Rifle

-For every 5 ODSTs you include in your army, one may replace its MA5 Assault Rifle with one of the following:
+For every 5 ODSTs you include in your army, one may replace its M7 SMG with one of the following:

 - M41 Rocket Launcher
 - SRS99 Sniper Rifle